 Rein it in: High blood pressure does not have obvious symptoms, so get it checked at every visit with every type of doctor.
 Again, keeping it stable is key.
 Also ask your diabetes doctor how much to cut back on sodium and alcohol, both of which can raise blood pressure.

-Cholesterol: Build a Healthier Profile
+Cholesterol: Build a Healthier Profile for Diabetes Management

 People who have diabetes are more likely to have lower levels of “good” cholesterol and higher levels of triglycerides and “bad” cholesterol—the exact opposite of what you want.